dannywillems/ocaml-cordova-plugin-list/README.md

 [A complete tutorial with an example](https://blog.danny-willems.be/en/ocaml-cordova-secured-typed-hybrid-mobile-applications/)

-This repository contains the plugin list of bindings in OCaml to Cordova plugins using js_of_ocaml and gen_js_api.
+This repository contains the list of bindings in OCaml to Cordova plugins using gen_js_api.

 - [ocaml-cordova-plugin-list](#ocaml-cordova-plugin-list)
   * [What are Cordova, js_of_ocaml and gen_js_api?](#what-are-cordova-js_of_ocaml-and-gen_js_api)